ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 - `case User(name="Alice") | User(name="Bob"):` could run the same block for either Alice or Bob, if that's the logic needed.

 Each alternative pattern is tried in order (left to right) as part of the same case.
-If any one succeeds, the whole OR pattern succeeds and that case executes.
+If anyone succeeds, the whole OR pattern succeeds and that case executes.
 If an OR pattern is complex, be mindful that all subpatterns should make sense in the same context because they share the same action block.
-Also, variables bound in an OR pattern must be bound in all alternatives to be usable in the block (otherwise it'd be ambiguous which value they have).
+Also, variables bound in an `OR` pattern must be bound in all alternatives to be usable in the block (otherwise it'd be ambiguous which value they have).
-For instance, `case ("a", x) | ("b", x):` is valid because either way an `x` will be bound (if the tuple second element, whether pattern matched "a" or "b" as first element).
+For instance, `case ("a", x) | ("b", x):` is valid because either way an `x` will be bound (if the tuple second element, whether the pattern matches "a" or "b" as first element).
 But `case ("a", x) | "foo":` is tricky--in the first alternative `x` would be bound, but in the second alternative (just the string "foo"), there's no `x`.
 In such cases, the capture `x` is not allowed because it wouldn't always have a value.
 You'd need to restructure the patterns (perhaps use two separate cases in that scenario).